 There are usually costs consequences of an application to the tribunal.
 The tribunal has very limited powers to award costs against any party but landlords might have the power to claim costs against a leaseholder directly or through the service charge under the terms of the lease.
 The tribunal has the power to prevent landlords from claiming costs by the service charge by way of a determination under section 20c of the Landlord and Tenant Act 1985.
 It is important to take advice from a professional before embarking on an application to the tribunal, whether you are a landlord, management company or leaseholder, on both the costs risks of the same and on the likely chances of success.

-Our award-winning leasehold enfranchisement and property team have the specialist knowledge, expertise and experience to advise you in respect of applications to the tribunal relating to service charges, administration charges and other breaches of covenant.
+Our enfranchisement and property teams have the specialist knowledge, expertise and experience to advise you in respect of applications to the tribunal relating to service charges, administration charges and other breaches of covenant.
 They can assist you in determining whether there are grounds for an application, guide you through the procedure and likely costs involved in more detail and of course act for you in connection with the claim itself.
 They can also provide advice to those who are facing a claim by their landlord or leaseholders.

 For more information about leaseholders rights to service charges, call us on 01483 887766 or alternatively contact us via email or live chat below.
 We are always more than happy to discuss your options with you.